Teaching Alligators

 My research question PGcert ARP: I am looking to research project briefing templates, the outcomes of overly academic language, confusion among students, and ultimately make a reusable project brief template that is data-backed to be as succinct, legible, and informative as possible.
 I plan to research learning outcomes and how they’re communicated, and how to…

-• ARP Data #1
+• ARP Reading Data #1

 • Reflective Report IP Unit